 These are not books that are going to be adorned by those fancy silver and gold stickers come January when the ALA hands out awards.
 And I don’t think they are intended to be those kinds of books.

-I expected these to be YA books and these books do technically fall into that category, with high school freshmen protagonists, it feels younger than that, and it’s a book I’d be far more likely to hand to a middle school student instead.
+I expected these to be YA books and they do technically fall into that category, with high school freshmen protagonists, it feels younger than that, and it’s a book I’d be far more likely to hand to a middle school student instead.
 The fact that they are unbelievably clean makes them another good call for that age range – no swearing, one kiss at the end.
-Frankly, I’d have been comfortable giving these to the fifth graders in my elementary schools who just wanted some light, easy fluff.
+Frankly, I’d have been comfortable giving these Joanna Philbin books to the fifth graders in my elementary schools who just wanted some light, easy fluff.

-The books (which will include a third one next year) follow the lives of Lizzie, Carina, and Hudson, all daughters of famous New Yorkers (Lizzie’s mom is a supermodel, Carina’s father is a newspaper/online news mogul, and Hudson’s mom is a pop singer).
+The Daughters and The Daughters Break the Rules (which will include a third one next year) follow the lives of Lizzie, Carina, and Hudson, all daughters of famous New Yorkers (Lizzie’s mom is a supermodel, Carina’s father is a newspaper/online news mogul, and Hudson’s mom is a pop singer).

 The Daughters Break the Rules focuses on Carina who, when she accuses her dad of thinking that spending money equals parenting, loses all her credit cards and gets an allowance of $20 a week.
 Whoops.
 Suddenly she kind of likes the idea of having a dad who thinks money equals parenting.
 But she’s determined to make it work and prove to him that she isn’t addicted to shopping.